3D scanning: Photogrammetric non-contact passive methods

 Images taken from multiple perspectives such as a fixed camera array can be taken of a subject for a photogrammetric reconstruction pipeline to generate a 3D mesh or point cloud.

 Photogrammetry provides reliable information about 3D shapes of physical objects based on analysis of photographic images.
 The resulting 3D data is typically provided as a 3D point cloud, 3D mesh or 3D points.
 Modern photogrammetry software applications automatically analyze a large number of digital images for 3D reconstruction, however manual interaction may be required if the software cannot automatically determine the 3D positions of the camera in the images which is an essential step in the reconstruction pipeline.
 Various software packages are available including PhotoModeler, Geodetic Systems, Autodesk ReCap, RealityCapture and Agisoft Metashape (see comparison of photogrammetry software).

+The underlying reconstruction technique is known as structure from motion.
+Distinctive points, such as corners or other features with strong gradients in multiple directions, are detected in each image and matched across the set using algorithms such as SIFT or SURF.
+Because some of these matches are incorrect, RANSAC is commonly used to discard outlier correspondences before the remaining feature trajectories are used to solve jointly for the camera positions and the three-dimensional locations of the matched points, a process known as bundle adjustment.
+Camera poses may be solved for one at a time, known as incremental structure from motion, or simultaneously for the whole image set, known as global structure from motion.